Moria fires update: On Tuesday 8 September a huge fire destroyed the Moria camp on the Greek island of Lesvos.

 "We saw the fire spread across Moria and rage all night long.
 The whole place was engulfed in flames, we saw an exodus of people from a burning hell with no direction.
 Children scared and parents in shock.
 We are working now to address their needs."

-This now makes it yet more urgent for the UK Government to act to help unaccompanied children trapped on the Greek islands.
+It is now even more urgent that the UK Government acts to help unaccompanied children trapped on the Greek islands.
 Please read on to find out how you can support.

 In MSF's paediatric clinic on the Greek island of Lesvos, our medical teams treat children with complex medical conditions.
 Some are life-threatening, such as asthma, epilepsy and injuries sustained from war.